Planting in containers

 Be patient if your pond takes time to clear.
 A mature pond becomes clear when a balance is struck between available plant food and plant life.
 Tapwater usually contains a good feed for Pea-soup algae, so draining and refilling is not recommended except in the worst cases.
 Ensure that no fertilizer is washing off neighbouring garden and do not exceed recommended fish feeding (excess fishfood and fish droppings both turn the water).

 Some algicides have been known to kill aquatic plants.
-Tetra and Interpet have useful products to combat green water and also green string algae blanket weed.
-Used at the correct dose they will not harm your plants or wildlife in the pond.
-Blanketweed can controlled with Barley Straw especially on large expanses of water.
+Blanketweed can be controlled with Barley Straw especially on large expanses of water.